thedigitalkern/jamdocs/docs/theme-configuration.md

 #### Smooth Animations

-In our app, you can create smooth CSS animations that are triggered on browser scroll or hover.
+In our app, you can create smooth CSS animations that are triggered on the browser scroll or hover.
 We also have a special Parallax component for beautiful image backgrounds.

 #### Google Webfonts